 Archive for 'Community Events'

-Posted: May 10th, 2013 under Community Events, Fire Line, Public Education.
+Posted: October 31st, 2014 under Community Events, Fire Line, Fire Prevention, Public Education.

 Tags: Bartell Drugs, change your battery, Change your clock, Daylight Saving Time, energizer, Seattle, seattle firefighters

 SEATTLE (Oct.
 16, 2014) – Mayor Ed Murray announced today that Chief Gregory M. Dean intends to retire from the Seattle Fire Department after a distinguished 44-year career with the Seattle Fire Department.
 “Chief Dean demonstrated the highest commitment to public service over a distinguished career here at the City,” said Murray.
 “We salute […][More]

 Date: Saturday, October 11, 2014 Time: 10 a.m. to 2 p.m.
 Location: MOHAI – 860 Terry Ave E. On Saturday, October 11th, the Seattle Fire Department, in partnership with the Museum of History and Industry (MOHAI) will kick off Fire Prevention Month with a special program: Seattle Fire Day.
 Join us for a […][More]